-22. Restrictions on "lobbying"
+26. Restrictions on "lobbying"

-In general, as a matter of federal law, federal funds awarded by OJP may not be used by the recipient, or any subrecipient ("subgrantee") at any tier, either directly or indirectly, to support or oppose the enactment, repeal, modification, or adoption of any law, regulation, or policy, at any level of government.
+In general, as a matter of federal law, federal funds awarded by OJP may not be used by the subgrantee at any tier, either directly or indirectly, to support or oppose the enactment, repeal, modification, or adoption of any law, regulation, or policy, at any level of government.
 See 18 U.S.C.
 1913.
 (There may be exceptions if an applicable federal statute specifically authorizes certain activities that otherwise would be barred by law.)